writethedocs/www/docs/team.rst

 a wonderful team of folks.
 We are always looking for more people to help organize conferences and meetups, help out with websites and guides, or take leadership roles in the community.
-This page documents the roles that people are currently in.
+This page documents the roles that people are currently in charge.

 If you're interested in helping out, get in touch with someone on the team you're curious about.
-Messaging folks on the Write the Docs `Slack
-<http://slack.writethedocs.com/>`_ is probably the best way to get in touch with
+Messaging folks on the Write the Docs :doc:`slack` is probably the best way to get in touch with folks.
-folks.

 .. note:: The folks with an asterisk (*) next to their names are the team leads.